 Please remember that during public comment, in accordance with the Texas Open Meetings Act, Council Members are prohibited from answering questions (other than to make statements of fact or to recite existing policy), discussing issues raised by citizens, or taking any action on any item that is not on the agenda for that meeting.
 Issues raised may be referred to staff for research and possible future action.

-Groups of citizens from the same organization or group are encouraged to consolidate their message and share 10 minutes to address the Council on specific agenda items.
-The spokesperson for the organization or group should indicate the organization or group name on the Request to Speak form and request ten minutes.
+Groups of citizens from the same organization or group are encouraged to consolidate their message and share time (up to 10 minutes) to address the Council on specific agenda items.
+The spokesperson for the organization or group should indicate the organization or group name on the Public Comment/Request to Speak sign-in sheet and request ten minutes.
 Citizens cannot "donate" their 5 minutes to another individual to allow that person to speak longer than 5 minutes.

 Rules for Speaking during Public Comment/Hearings: